Raphire/Win11Debloat/README.md

       - Microsoft.YourPhone (Phone Link)
       - Microsoft.Xbox.TCUI (UI framework, removing this may break MS store, photos and certain games)
       - Microsoft.ZuneMusic (Modern Media Player)
+      - MicrosoftWindows.CrossDevice (Phone integration within File Explorer, Camera and more)

       Gaming related apps that are not removed by default:
       - Microsoft.GamingApp* (Modern Xbox Gaming App, required for installing some games)